ivan-cline1/EmpathGPT/README.md

 # EmpathGPT

 ## Overview
 EmpathGPT is a browser extension designed for emotion recognition in one's face during text-based interactions with the ChatGPT website.
 The purpose is to allow ChatGPT to "see" your current emotion while prompting it to respond more empathetically based on the user's feelings.
-This extension can be forked and used to enhance the new GPT store products on the openai website in whatever way you want!
+This extension can be forked and used to enhance the new GPT store products on the OpenAI website in whatever way you want!

 ## Features
 - Utilizes the javascript face-api.js API to analyze users' faces and infer emotional context while they prompt ChatGPT on the open website.